justin-p/ansible-terraform-template/README.md

 Now you can run:

-- `ansible-playbook ansible/main.yml --tags=create` to create, bootstrap and apply your task to the server (if any are defined in `ansible/tasks/main.yml`).
+- `ansible-playbook ansible/main.yml --tags=create` to create, bootstrap and apply your task to the server created server (if any are defined in `ansible/tasks/main.yml`).
 - `ansible-playbook ansible/main.yml` to apply your task to the server (if any are defined in `ansible/tasks/main.yml`).
-- `ansible-playbook ansible/main.yml --tags=destroy` to destroy the server at the cloud provider.
+- `ansible-playbook ansible/main.yml --tags=destroy` to destroy the server at the current configured cloud provider.

+**NOTE:** The template is *not* smart enough to know if you have switch cloud providers between runs and not have removed the previous deployed VM.
+Don't blame me if you get large bills because you forgot that you had a VM deployed :) Make sure to remove the VM before switching providers if you tent to forget things.

 #### Your extra tasks